-Please note: Volunteers and staff who are in contact with children or vulnerable adults will be Garda vetted before commencement of their role and must conform with the Cathedral’s Safeguarding Trust policy.
+Volunteers who are in contact with children or vulnerable adults will be Garda Vetted before commencement of their role and must conform with the Cathedral’s Safeguarding policy.